 PhD, School of Interactive Arts and Technology, Simon Fraser University

 “We gauge students’ interest in the different roles needed in a creative team, in a collaborative environment.”

-Media Studies instructor Miles Thorogood helps to develop creative, culturally informed and socially engaged students
+Media Studies assistant professor Miles Thorogood helps to develop creative, culturally informed and socially engaged students

 UBC IS A PIONEER in teaching across disciplines.
 Its focus on integration is epitomized today by the fusion of teaching and learning in digital media arts, visual arts, computer science, social science and the humanities.

 Mixing those disciplines, the Bachelor of Media Studies (BMS) program at UBC Okanagan gives students the opportunity to combine artistic, technical and analytical skills to understand new media and the impact of technology in society.

 “This multidisciplinary degree trains students to be leaders in innovation and entrepreneurship,” says assistant professor Miles Thorogood, who’s helped design a program that involves courses in the computer science field, as well as creative arts, including design and visual arts.